Women in chess: Milestones and beginning of tournament participation

 In 1884 the first women's chess tournament was held; it was sponsored by the Sussex Chess Association.
 In 1897 the first women's international chess tournament was held, which Mary Rudge won.
 In 1927 the first Women's World Chess Championship was held, which Vera Menchik won.

 In 1950 Lyudmila Rudenko became the first female International Master.

-The first Women’s Chess Olympiad was held in 1957 and won by the Soviet Union team.
+The first Women's Chess Olympiad was held in 1957 and won by the Soviet Union team.

-In 1976 Rohini Khadilkar became the first female to compete in the Indian Men's Championship.
-Her involvement in a male competition caused a furore that necessitated a successful appeal to the High Court and caused the World Chess Federation president, Max Euwe, to rule that women cannot be barred from national and international championships.
-In 1978 Nona Gaprindashvili became the first female Grandmaster.
+In 1977 Rohini Khadilkar became the first female player to compete in the Indian Chess Championship.
+Some players objected to her being in the tournament because she was female.
+Her father wrote to the World Chess Federation president, Max Euwe, and Euwe ruled that female players could not be barred from open chess events.
+Also in 1977, Nona Gaprindashvili tied for first place at Lone Pine International; her performance at Lone Pine made her the first woman ever to earn a norm for the title of Grandmaster.
+In 1978 Nona became the first female Grandmaster, although she did not meet the normal requirement of three norms totaling 24 games.
+Nona also tied for second at the Dortmund Sparkassen Chess Meeting in 1978.

 In 1996 Judit Polgár became the first woman to be ranked in the top ten of all chess players, in 2002 she became the first female chess player to defeat the reigning world number one (Garry Kasparov) in a game, and in 2005 she became the first female player to play for a small-scale World Chess Championship, which she did in the FIDE World Chess Championship 2005; she had previously participated in large, 100+ player knockout tournaments for the world championship, but this was a small 8-player invitational.